OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Parameter estimation with stationary probes

 \section{Parameter estimation with stationary probes}

-In this section we will consider static probes for the estimation procedure, considering states that do not evolve with time.
-Namely, states $\rho_t$ such that $\dot{\rho_t} = 0$, condition which in an isolated system is ensured by $[H, \rho_0] = 0$.
-In this scenario, parameter dependence will be inherent in the initial state, since it cannot be introduced through the evolution.
-In particular, we will focus on the ground and thermal state of the parameter-dependent Hamiltonian.
-We mention that general results regarding quantum estimation of Hamiltonian parameters with thermal states have appeared recently~\cite{Garcia-Pintos2024,Abiuso2025}.
+In this section we consider \emph{static} probes for the estimation procedure, i.e. states that do not evolve in time.
+Namely, states $\rho_t$ such that $\dot{\rho}_t = 0$; for an isolated system this is ensured by $[\hat{H}(\boldsymbol{\lambda}),\rho_0]=0$.
+In particular, we focus on the ground and Gibbs thermal state of the parameter-dependent Hamiltonian.
+Operationally, these states can be prepared by a parameter-independent protocol (cooling or waiting for equilibration), while their dependence on $\boldsymbol{\lambda}$ arises solely through $\hat{H}(\boldsymbol{\lambda})$.
+We note that quantum estimation of Hamiltonian parameters encoded in thermal (or effective-thermal) states has increasingly attracted attention in recent years~\cite{Troiani2017,Garcia-Pintos2024,Abiuso2025}.
+Indeed, Gibbs states often provide a useful phenomenological model for equilibrium states even in the absence of detailed microscopic knowledge of the equilibration mechanism.

-Regarding the estimation process, we consider a procedure that consists of preparing a probe and performing a measurement.
+We consider an estimation procedure that consists of preparing a probe and performing a measurement.
 Since quantum states are rarely distinguishable with certainty~\cite{qiu2009minimumerror}, even if it is possible to associate each parameter value with a single state, it will suffer from an uncertainty due to the impossibility of distinguishing states with a single measurement.
 In order to reduce this uncertainty, the procedure described above is repeated multiple times, as the CRB in Eq.~\eqref{CRB} is saturated in the asymptotic limit.
 This can be done through several strategies all of which require preparing multiple copies of the probe.